 Some say crafting a good App Store page is an art, but we say it’s a science.

-As marketers, there’s a lot you can do to improve your app page conversion rate (CVR) on the Apple App Store and Google Play.
+As marketers, we are always looking to increase app installs, and improve app page conversion rate (CVR) on the Apple App Store and Google Play.
 Designing the right creative assets, delivering the most relevant messages, and matching user expectations are crucial to mastering your App Store Optimization (ASO) strategy and can be accomplished through testing.

 StoreMaven’s proprietary machine-learning algorithms and predictive testing have helped top developers build better-performing versions of their app store pages, leading to: